 Samantha Farrell is a Boston based singer-songwriter with a sonic style that seamlessly moves the needle across genre.
 Her music is imbued with poetic folk lyricism, jazz-infused vocals and a steady pop sensibility.
 Following up her critically acclaimed, self-produced release September Sun, Farrell is re-emerging with a sophisticated electric soundscape cultivated with her producer and collaborator, Will Dailey.
 “Butterfly in 503” and “Used to Think I Loved You” will be released this spring with an EP to follow in late 2019.

-In 2008, she caught the ear of LeRoi Moore, the saxophonist of the Dave Matthews Band, who was in the midst of producing and developing her next album in Charlottesville, Virginia when he tragically and suddenly passed away.
-In October of 2009, 'Luminous,' was independently released and through word of mouth alone, charted #7 on the national pop iTunes charts.
+Samantha moved to Los Angeles in 2005 where she released her first album, 'Spiritus.'
+Three of the songs were placed on national television shows.
+In 2008, she caught the ear of LeRoi Moore, late saxophonist of the Dave Matthews Band, who went on to produce her 2009 LP 'Luminous.’
+It was independently released and through word of mouth alone, charted #7 on the national pop iTunes chart.